I knew I was going to like babka the moment I laid eyes on it.

 so, I did what any sane person does.
 I whipped out my crayons and drew a how to babka diagram in a way that makes sense to me.
 This coloring project also doubles as my hand therapy, so please take that into consideration before you judge my art skills (HOLDING CRAYONS IS SO HARD). also, sorry my scanner cut off the #1 and the width length of the dough.
 It should be 10×12 inches.

-egg wash before baking (1 yolk + a splash of milk), optional
+- 1 egg yolk + splash of milk

 Get your yeast going by gently stirring the yeast into the 1/4 cup warm milk plus 1 teaspoon of sugar.
-Let it activate for 5 minutes.
+Let it proof for 5 minutes.

 While the yeast is getting yeasty, in a stand mixer fitted with the dough hook, gently whirl the dry ingredients (flour, sugar and salt).
 Then add eggs and butter (don’t forget the extra egg yolk here!).
 Mix until mostly combined, then add yeast milk mixture.
 With your stand mixer set to a medium slow speed, let it knead the dough for 5 minutes.
 Your dough should be smooth, elastic and slightly sticky.
 Once dough has reached this point, wrap bowl in plastic and let rise until double (usually 1.5-2 hours) OR you can stick that bad boy right in the fridge to do a slow rise overnight and have fresh babka in the morning.
 Choose your own adventure.

 To make the filling, brown that butter!
-I follow the stovetop method that I linked to in the baker’s notes above.
+I follow the stovetop method that I linked to in the notes section.
 Once butter has been browned, combine with both sugars, cinnamon and cloves.
 Try to resist eating it all right then and there.

 Once dough has doubled in size, roll out into 10×12 inch rectangle on a floured surface.
 Sprinkle filling all over, leaving about 1/4 inch of an edge all the way round.
 At this point, you can follow my diagram above on how to roll and shape a babka! or if you’re not a visual leaner, continue reading.